avdheshcharjan/adhd-sentic-fyp/adhd-second-brain-supplement.md

 ## HOW TO USE THESE THREE FILES TOGETHER

-When passing to Claude Code:
+Reading order:

 1. **`adhd-second-brain-blueprint.md`** = the core architecture, repo structure, all base service implementations, database schema, API contracts, config, setup scripts
 2. **`architecture-diagram.mermaid`** = visual component diagram of the system
 3. **`adhd-second-brain-supplement.md`** (this file) = research-driven design improvements that UPDATE and EXTEND the blueprint

-**Rule for Claude Code**: Read all three files.
+**Rule**: Read all three files.
 Where the supplement modifies a blueprint section, the supplement takes priority.
 Where the supplement adds new systems, add them to the repo structure and build order as specified.
 The anti-patterns in Section 20 are absolute constraints — never violate them.